HiPerCoRe/KTT/Tutorials/Readme.md

 ## Basic
 Showcases basic features that will likely be involved in nearly every project.
-- ComputeApiInfo: Sanity check that KTT is working correctly and can access the accelerator devices. <!-- modify so it just initializes tuner -->
+- TunerInitialization: Basic tuner initialization.
+Also a sanity check that KTT is working correctly and can access the accelerator devices.
 - KernelTuning: Basic kernel tuning tutorial; shows kernel arguments, reference computation, tuning parameters, thread modifiers, and offline tuning.
 Has versions with C++ host code for tuning CUDA, OpenCL, and Vulkan, with Python host code for tuning CUDA, and with a JSON script for tuning CUDA.